 - J&J Innovation Podcast

-Using AI to help in the development of new medicines is an exciting and evolving area.
-There is potential for AI to increase the success rate of clinical testing of new drugs as well as improve adherence to medicines.
+Artificial Intelligence (AI): the use of AI to help in the development of new medicines is an exciting and evolving area, there is potential for AI to increase the success rate of clinical testing of new drugs as well as improve adherence to medicines.
 Dynamic dosing is another use of AI in cancer patients where the technology can modify dosing to levels required on a per patient basis to improve the safety and efficacy of treatment.